-We incurred a net loss for both 2011 and 2010 and took a 100% valuation allowance against all deferred tax assets.
-Therefore we did not have a provision for taxes for both 2011 and 2010.
+We incurred a net loss for the six month periods ended June 30, 2011 and 2010, and took a 100% valuation allowance against all deferred tax assets.
+Accordingly, we did not have a provision for taxes for both during either such period.